 In Equation \ref{eq:equation3}, $B$ represents the Arrhenius Barrier height, $k$ is the Boltzmann constant, and $\Delta G(T)$ is the bulk free-energy difference between the ordered and disordered phases \cite{Colla2014PRB}.
 If the nucleation process is described by Equation \ref{eq:equation3}, then n should be equal to 2 in Equation \ref{eq:equation2}.

-Our result indicates that the nucleation lag time only qualitatively follows the temperature of Equation \ref{eq:equation3}.
+Our result indicates that the nucleation lag time only qualitatively follows the temperature dependence in Equation \ref{eq:equation3}.
 This is in accordance with prior work on PMN-PT compositions with $x = 0.20$ \cite{Colla2014PRB}.
-The $n = 2$ fit fails to capture to low-temperature data as the rate of divergence in $\tau_{ZFC}$ is much steeper than expected.
-When n was made an adjustable fitting parameter, the best fit found was for $n \sim 7.5$.
-This exponent is larger than any best-fit exponent found in PMN-PT compositions $x = 0.12$ and $x = 0.2$ \cite{Colla2014PRB}.
+The $n = 2$ curve fails to fit to the low-temperature data as the rate of divergence in $\tau_{ZFC}$ is much steeper than expected.
+When $n$ was made an adjustable fitting parameter, the best fit found was for $n \sim 7.5$.
+This exponent is larger than any best-fit exponent found in PMN-PT compositions with $x = 0.12$ and $0.20$ \cite{Colla2014PRB}.
 This is preliminary evidence of enhanced slowing of induced phase-transition dynamics in compositions of PMN-PT near the MPB.
 The system exhibits also rapid $\tau_{ZFC}$ divergence for $T_{ZFC} > 365$ K. This is within expectations as a non-ferroelectric state can provide an increase in entropy that outweighs the energetically-favorable ferroelectric state.

 Next, the ZFC experiment was repeated with varying cooling rates while approaching the ZFC temperature.
-Fig.\ref{fig:figure7} (b) shows the dependence of polarization of the sample on ZFC cooling rate.
-The polarization was calculated as a function of time from the start of the field-aging step to every data-acquired point in time.
+Fig.\ref{fig:figure7} (b) shows the change in system polarization as a function of time for varying ZFC cooling rates.
+The polarization was calculated as a function of time from the start of the ZFC-relaxation step to every data-acquired point in time.
 The delay time, $\tau_{ZFC}$, significantly increased as the cooling rate decreased.
 In all ZFC experiments, we observe a polarization creep to a critical polarization (typically 1/3 of the saturated polarization), which is followed by an avalanche-like phase transition into the ferroelectric state.
 As seen in the inset of Fig.\ref{fig:figure7} (b), this polarization creep rate is strongly dependent on the cooling rate.
 Approaching $T_{ZFC}$ at a slower cooling rate also slowed the polarization creep to the critical polarization.
-The natural tendency to form short-range glassy frozen order has been previously argued in low-concentration compositions of PMN-PT \cite{Colla2007, Colla2008}.
-Hence, it is likely the the system experiences an enhanced competition between the formation of glassy and ferroelectric order in slower-cooling rate experiments, where more time is spent in a non-ferroelectric state.
+The natural tendency to form short-range glassy order has been previously argued in low-concentration compositions of PMN-PT \cite{Colla2007, Colla2008}.
+Hence, it is likely the system experiences an enhanced competition between the formation of glassy and ferroelectric order in slower-cooling rate experiments, where more time is spent in a non-ferroelectric state.